nkokkos/vws/README.md

     rake build

-This is build the vws.gem in the pkg folder.
+This will build the vws.gem into the pkg folder.

 Install the gem from the pkg folder by: